 UH-Tarmac sustainable living

-Entitled, Supporting innovation and best practice in the materials supply chain: communicating and learning with suppliers and end-users, this 3-year, £150,000 research project aims to explore and understand purchasing decision-making processes and contexts in the construction industry supply chain, and the impact of these on the demand for sustainable building products.
+The University of Hertfordshire Urbanism Unit (UHUU) is undertaking research into Supporting innovation and best practice in the materials supply chain, communicating and learning with suppliers and end-users.
+This £150,000 research project aims to explore and understand purchasing decision-making processes and contexts in the construction industry supply chain, and the impact of these on the demand for sustainable building products.

 This research project follows the successful conclusion, in April 2015, of Tarmac-funded research into sustainable living in master planned communities, undertaken by Associate Professor Susan Parham, Associate Professor Alasdair Jones and Dr John McCormack.

 Led by Associate Professor Susan Parham the research involves a range of methods to explore sustainability decision making in the materials supply chain.
 It is being conducted by researchers at the University of Hertfordshire Urbanism Unit.
 The research is focusing on experience of these issues in the United Kingdom.
 It is overseen by an Industry Advisory Group which was established through the University of Hertfordshire-‐Tarmac Sustainable Living Partnership specifically to advise on this research.
 It is managed day to day by a smaller Management Group drawn from UHUU and Tarmac.